mdhishamshaikh/ViralProduction_R/README.md

   virus-mediated microbial mortality can be determined based on the calculated viral production values.
-- *Visualize Viral Production*: Effective data visualization plays a pivotal role in data analysis.
+- *Visualize Viral Production*: Effective data visualization plays a pivotal role in data analyses.
 The package provides illustrative examples to visualize your viral production data effectively.

 Begin by exploring the available functions within the package.
 Alongside